orchid-anr/orchid-anr.github.io/collections/_tutorials/2022-08-10-overall-objectives.md

 ### Motivations

 At present, many medical studies have been carried out to investigate the capacity of machine learning methods to detect cardiac pathologies from patient data with standard echocardiographic measurements or with the content of ultrasound images.
-> Since echocardiography is the imaging of choice for establishing a first cardiac diagnosis, this modality has naturally been the subject of important research.
+Since echocardiography is the imaging of choice for establishing a first cardiac diagnosis, this modality has naturally been the subject of important research.

-However, most of the underlying studies are focused on situations where the expert cardiologist is already able to establish a diagnosis from the data at its disposal, restricting the interest of using such methods to two main scenarios: i) the reduction of the analysis time by automatic computation of a first diagnostic hypothesis to be confirmed by an expert; ii) the deployment of automatic tools for the screening of a large population.
+> Most of the underlying studies are focused on situations where the expert cardiologist is already able to establish a diagnosis from the data at its disposal, restricting the interest of using such methods to two main scenarios: i) the reduction of the analysis time by automatic computation of a first diagnostic hypothesis to be confirmed by an expert; ii) the deployment of automatic tools for the screening of a large population.

 ### Ambition and novelty